 I work as an Interior Designer, so colour is significant to me.
 The previous memory foam mattress I owned was Eve, and it had a bright yellow side which I disliked.
 I am delighted that the Emma Original mattress uses much more appealing colours which make it look like a much higher quality item.
 I love the dark charcoal side contrasting with the white, and although I don’t see the dark side on a framed bed I know it looks great.
 Divan bed users will be happy to have a much more aesthetically pleasing colour and design as it will be more on show rather than being tucked away on a framed bed.

 Like most top-end retailers, Emma also offers a 10-year warranty on their mattresses.
 This demonstrates confidence in their products and the materials they use.
-The lifespan of a mattress is generally recommended to be 7-9 years, which shows Emma have faith that their mattress can last beyond the average timescale.
+The lifespan of a mattress is generally recommended to be 7-9 years, which shows Emma has faith that their mattress can last beyond the average timescale.
 Given the consistent feel and quality after three months of my usage, I can confirm that it’s still as good as day 1.
 However, it’s still early days.

 100 Night Trial

 Emma offers buyers a 100-night trial to get used to the mattress and get a feel for it.
 It is impossible to truly test a mattress within a few minutes in a store and know if it is right for you.
 With the 100 night trial, you get a chance to use it before you decide to send it back or to keep it.
 I made up my mind in a matter of weeks of sleeping on the mattress, and after a few months, my opinion of it has not changed.
 However, if a buyer decides that it is not for them, Emma will pick up the mattress and issue a refund.
 This gives buyers peace of mind that they won’t have to commit to purchasing if they are dissatisfied.